Getting Started

 The proxy server is now running within your Kubernetes cluster, listening on port 8443.
 To use this proxy from your local machine, you need to establish a connection between your local port 8443 and the proxy server’s port 8443 within the cluster.
 This is achieved using port forwarding.

-kubectl port-forward svc/cloud-control-admission-controller-svc 8443:8443 -n nirmata
+kubectl port-forward svc/cloud-controller-admission-controller-svc 8443:8443 -n nirmata

 By running this command, any traffic sent to localhost:8443